 Whitby to Sandsend

 The walk starts from the atmospheric ruins of Whitby Abbey.
-After exploring Sandsend you could even return to Whitby along the beach but please check the tide times before you do this.
+After exploring Sandsend, you could even return to Whitby along the beach, but please check the tide times before you do this.

 You could also continue along the Cleveland Way and visit Runswick Bay.
 It’s another lovely fishing village with a sandy beach, sheltered bay and pretty little cottages.